aplteam/Tatin/docs/InstallingTheTatinServer.md

 Under Windows you have two options:

 * Run the Tatin Server as a Windows Service
-* Run it as a Docker container
+* Run it in a Docker container

 Both options allow running the Server so that it is restarted automatically in case of a failure or a reboot.